-Figure 17.1 shows the 2018 and 2019 distributions of observed catches of Atka mackerel in the GOA summed by 20 km areas.
+Figure 17.1 shows the 2020 and 2021 distributions of observed catches of Atka mackerel in the GOA summed by 20 km areas.
 Most of these catches occurred during July through October.
 Open circles represent observed catches greater than 1 t.
-Large catches were taken in the Chirikof (620) area in 2018 and 2019.
-Bycatch of Atka mackerel in the Shumagin (610) area significantly increased in 2019 relative to 2018.
+Large catches were taken in the Chirikof (620) area in 2020 and 2021.
+Bycatch of Atka mackerel in the Shumagin and Chirikof (610, 620) areas significantly increased after 2018.
 Under the Rockfish Program catcher processors who historically would move out of 610 after the POP fishery closed, are now remaining in the area and targeting northern and pelagic shelf rockfish.
 This is contributing to greater catches (much of it discarded) of Atka mackerel.